usharesoft/appcenter-docs/end-user/en/source/pages/templating/deploy-machine-image.rst

 	.. warning:: For Windows Server 2008R2, you need to upgrade WinRM to 3.0 on the source machine before scanning.

 	.. warning:: A Windows image with "Run Sysprep" enabled in its template configuration is not supported for deployment.
-You should uncheck "Run Sysprep" option in Install Profile, when you generate the image to deploy.
+You should uncheck ``Run Sysprep`` option in Install Profile, when you generate the image to deploy.

 .. _list-deployment: